Kartuz Greenhouses Banner

 Quantity in Basket: none

-Satin Pellionia.
-NEW!
-2009 - Great trailing indoor plant for basket or terrarium.
+Great trailing indoor plant for basket or terrarium.
 Showy leaves are dark veined with an olive-green background, purple underside.
 Likes humidity and warmth, bright light but not direct sunlight.
 Keep moist but not wet.
 Easy to grow.
 Can be grown as a ground cover in tropical climates.
 Native to Southeast Asia.
+This is now listed by botanists as a variation of Pellionia repens.
 Urticaceae

 Quantity: